strimzi/strimzi-kafka-oauth/examples/docker/README.md

 Demo services
 =============

 This module provides docker containers for the demo.
-It includes Keycloak, realm import service for Keycloak, and a preconfigured Kafka broker.
+It includes Keycloak, and a preconfigured Kafka broker.

-Alternative option is to use included 'hydra' or 'spring' project as authorization server.
+Alternative option is to use included 'hydra' or 'spring' project as an authorization server.

 Building